hugsy/gef/docs/commands/context.md

 locations can be removed one by one using `memory unwatch`, or altogether with `memory reset`.

-The size of most sections are also customizable:
+The size of most sections are also customizable (see [#Available-Settings] for a complete reference):

 * `nb_lines_stack` configures how many lines of the stack to show.
 * `nb_lines_backtrack` configures how many lines of the backtrace to show.